• Menu

 "Christ, they're a bit close, aren't they?" - a typically enthusiastic welcome home from the Portsmouth locals

-With so many UK to France ferries to choose from, you have a wealth of options to discover the beauty, culture, and cuisine of the Gallic country.
-Cruising across the English channel is genuinely slow and relaxed travel, so, of course, it’s also much better for the environment compared with flying.
-The northern regions of Brittany and Normandy are some of France’s most beautiful, and both punch well above their weight culturally and gastronomically.
-Even if you plan to drive straight down to Paris, the south of France, or even further afield, choosing the right ferry route will get your holiday started the right way.
+The northern regions of Brittany and Normandy both punch well above their weight culturally and gastronomically and I’ve enjoyed many happy family ferry holidays to both over the decades.
+But even if you plan to drive straight down to Paris, the south of France, or further afield, choosing the right ferry route will get your holiday started the right way.

 Before you travel, make sure to check out my list of ferry travel requirements to avoid any surprises at the port.
 And if you’re considering taking a ferry to other European countries, be sure to explore my other detailed guides on ferry routes across Europe.